Parties to this Agreement & Terms of Business

 Important points to remember

-Following our appointment as your DMP provider, we will inform your Creditors within ten (10) working days of our appointment.
+- Following our appointment as your Debt Management Plan (DMP) provider, we will inform your Creditors within 10 working days of our appointment.

 - We will post your statement-of-affairs within 1 business day of completing your financial review with our debt adviser.
 This will summarise your income and expenditure, the unsecured creditors you have requested that we act upon and the estimated duration and total costs payable based upon your statement-of-affairs at the time of issue.
 Please check this thoroughly and sign and return it to us immediately, with any alterations clearly marked, as this forms the basis of the estimated repayments that we will then propose to your unsecured creditors.